arh-eu/gds/README.md

 }
 ```

-If you want to get the attachment of to the prevoiusly stored event, you can send an attachment request message.
+If you want to get the attachment of to the previously stored event, you can send an attachment request message.
 ```java
 try {
     MessageData data = MessageManager.createMessageData4AttachmentRequest(